 Now sea levels 135m down is a curious statistic.
 This is because it exactly matches to the average depth of the non-polar continental break, which is also about 135m down depending on how we measure it.
 The continental break is where the barely sloping continental shelf abruptly becomes the continental edge, and a steep descent to the deep sea floor, as shown below.

 Note the abrupt edge at the continental break.
-The average width of the continental shelf is 60km and the fall is 135m, thus it has a remarkably shallow 0.225%-slope on average.
+The average width of the continental shelf is 60km and the average depth is 135m, thus the continental shelf has a remarkably shallow 0.225%-slope on average.

 Now the way Earth’s climate bottoms coincide with the continental break—this does make sense within the CO2 theory of climate.
 The problem—a fact that makes the CO2 theory look astronomically unlikely–is how planetary temperatures and CO2 levels consistently peak right when the planet starts running out of ice to melt.
 You see, in each of the 5 most recent climate tops (“interglacial periods”) we have believable ice-core data on, temperatures approached a couple degrees higher than today.
 And obviously, a couple degrees higher, and Earth will start to run out of ice to melt.
 After all, Earth is already starting to run out of ice to melt, isn’t it?